johnhyde/island/05 hmm.md

 "Guhhh," guhhed the Metcalf, intuitive detective, beginning to return to his oh-so-delicate senses.

-"Y mwife, Sarigold Munshine," continued H. M. M. Digsxby, pismronouncing the name of his wife, Marigold Sunshine (Digxsby).
+"y Mwife, Sarigold Munshine," continued H. M. M. Digsxby, pismronouncing the name of his wife, Marigold Sunshine (Digxsby).

 "Would... would you mind terribly being silent for a minute?"
 Thomas Metcalf managed.